 Businesses do not operate in a vacuum.
 They are subject to their external environments.
-In Businesses at the researcher tries to find out the legal and economic environments.
-In this research paper, the researcher tries to find out the legal and economic environments of this research paper. his reaction of the second how businesses are affected by them.
+In Businesses at the researcher tries to find out the legal and economic environments of this research paper, the researcher tries to find out the legal and economic environments of the research paper. this reaction and how businesses are affected by them.